 - If the deceased left assets that must go through the probate process, the personal representative may also initiate a wrongful-death lawsuit.

 - If the deceased had no assets that require a regular probate, a family member can ask to the court to appoint him or her as the personal representative in order to file a wrongful death lawsuit.

 Once the lawsuit is settled and a cash settlement is awarded, or after a victory at a trial, the personal representative must allocate the money to the beneficiaries.

 - If the deceased left money and/or other assets, those assets can be distributed in accordance with the will or Oregon’s laws that govern those who die without a will, without waiting for the lawsuit to be settled.
 This is done through the ordinary probate process.

 This wrongful-death probate differs from the ordinary probate process in several ways:

-- Money awarded in a wrongful-death lawsuit is not subject to the claims of creditors (In the regular probate process, creditors have first claim on the assets.)
+- Money awarded in wrongful-death lawsuits are subject to a limited class of creditors (In the regular probate process creditors can have a claim on assets.)

 - Wrongful death awards are not subject to estate taxes.

 - The beneficiaries in a wrongful-death lawsuit may differ from the beneficiaries in an ordinary probate.
 The category of people who can inherit is much broader, even when there is a will.

 - When it comes to allocating the money from a wrongful-death lawsuit, all the interested parties must agree.
 If they cannot, the court decides in a hearing where each person comes forward and states their allocation proposal.